-(Note: What follows is a short essay on how this society is unfair to children and why.
-If you wish, skip down to the part called Babies and Kids, which is the main purpose of this page.)
+(Note: at the bottom of this page can be found Introductory Remarks.
+It is a short essay on how this society is unfair to children and why.
+If you wish, skip down to Introductory Remarks at the end of this page below.

 Babies and Kids

 The process of birthing is amazing, and though for a time, if one births in a hospital, one abdicates control to nurses and doctors, they are really not in control.
+They only act as if they are.
 They offer a margin of safety, but I could see the baby was in control, something in the mothers body decides with the baby that birth will be now, and no one really understands how that happens exactly.

 For me, over more than the last decade, I have been primarily concerned with babies and children.
 I have little or no respect for the art world.
 I’ve been doing this as culture increasingly exploits children, with TV, cell phones, clothes, marketing schemes, bad education, and many other ways.
 Americans ruin schools with the lie of “no child left behind”; they make universities unaffordable and put kids in positions where they are indentured servants to banks.
 The cynical use and abuse of children is not just part of art markets, it is part of capitalism as a whole.
 Charter schools, privatized education, for-profit universities, these are all part of a business and profiting scam that exploits and hurts kids and their parents.
 Yes, children matter more than the power instincts of men, and is very important.